Healer-fuzz/healer-fuzz/docs/glossary_and_clarification_of_terminology.md

 ## Reserved
 Q: "The reason that 𝐶 𝑖 is reserved in the" What does "reserved" mean here?

 A: “reserved” here means not being deleted by the minimization algorithm.
+The original call sequences generated by fuzzer may contain redundant calls due to the randomness.
+Minimization algorithm will remove calls in a sequence that do not contribute to the new coverage and only keep the necessary calls.
+For instance, syscall *getpid* will be removed from call sequence [open, getpid, write], and syscall *open* will be reserved.
 # Section 4.1

 ## Comprehensiveness